Know what a watch parasite is?

 Full Plate

 A 3/4-plate design protected the balance wheel between the plates.
-Some models split the upper plate between the barrel (mainspring) bridge and the gear train bridge, while others had a single plate to cover both areas.
+Some models split the plate between the mainspring (barrel) bridge and the gear train bridge, while others had a single plate to cover both areas.

 Bridge Plate